-The illegal possession or use of alcohol and or any illegal drugs such as marijuana, barbiturates, amphetamines, hallucinogenic compounds, narcotics and other controlled substances that are in violation of state and federal law is strictly prohibited and subject to campus disciplinary action and/or arrest.
+The unlawful possession, use, or distribution of alcohol and/or any illicit drugs that are in violation of state and federal law is strictly prohibited and subject to campus disciplinary action and/or arrest.
 SUNY College at Old Westbury is a dry campus and all alcoholic beverages are strictly prohibited.
 The College will impose sanctions on students and employees who violate this policy consistent with local, state, and federal law.
 Students will be subject to the judicial procedures specified in this publication, and employees will be disciplined in accordance with the appropriate collective bargaining agreement.
 Potential sanctions may include drug and/or alcohol education, suspension or expulsion from the College.
 Members of the campus community in need of assistance with respect to a question or personal problem regarding alcohol or other drugs, should contact Student Health Center at ext.
 3250 or Counseling and Wellness Services at ext.
 3053.